 - You get inside the head of a judge.

-- You see how your work product might be litigated.
+- As a future transactional or in-house lawyer, you see how your work product might be litigated.
+Additionally, you